nomonosound/log-wmse-audio-quality/README.md

 to 0 dB RMS.

 logWMSE is scaled to the same order of magnitude as common SDR values.
 For example, logWMSE=3 means poor quality, while logWMSE=30 means very good quality.
+In other words, higher is better.

 `calculate_log_wmse` accepts 1D or 2D numpy arrays as input.
 In the latter case, the shape is expected to be `(channels, samples)`.
 The dtype of the numpy arrays is